cloudmesh-community/book/chapters/cloud/vagrant.md

 ## Usage

-To download, start and login into install the 18.04:
+To download, start and login into install the 18.04 image:

 ```
 host$ vagrant init ubuntu/bionic64